ToPeak Ninja 16+ Review

 While the Ninja 16+ rated as one of the easiest tools in our test to use, a few tools we tested edged it out.
 Tools with a traditional multi-tool design and a simple layout typically rated higher in this metric.
 Our favorite tools in this category include labeled tools and a one-piece design to minimize the fiddling necessary during a mid-ride repair.

 We initially had questions about the durability of the carbon fiber reinforced polymer body of the Ninja 16+, but our concerns were largely dispelled once we got our hands on the tool.
 When reinforced with carbon fiber, a thermoplastic polymer like that of the Ninja 16+ has a very high strength-to-weight ratio, but can also fail with fatigue over a long period of time.
 We worried that if the frame of the tool flexed or twisted during use that the material would fatigue and fail quickly.
-Unlike the plastic frame of the Euro17, however, the Ninja 16+'s body is incredibly stiff, and we couldn't detect any movement when applying high torque to the tool.
-Based on this and the lack of wear on the tool's chrome vanadium steel wrenches throughout the testing process, we're very confident in the Ninja 16+'s longevity.
+Unlike other tools with plastic frames, however, the Ninja 16+'s body is incredibly stiff, and we couldn't detect any movement when applying high torque to the tool.
+Based on this and the lack of wear on the tool's chrome vanadium steel wrenches throughout the testing process, we're very confident in this tool's longevity.

 Value